I have high expectations for my students and for my own teaching and mentoring.

 Since the standards of craftsmanship issue from the logic of things rather than the art of persuasion, practiced submission to them perhaps gives the craftsman some psychic ground to stand on against fantastic hopes aroused by demagogues, whether commercial or political.
 Plato makes a distinction between technical skill and rhetoric on the grounds that rhetoric “has no account to give of the real nature of things, and so cannot tell the cause of any of them.”
 The craftsman’s habitual deference is not toward the New, but toward the objective standard of his craft.
 However narrow in its application, this is a rare appearance in contemporary life – a disinterested, articulable, and publicly affirmable idea of the good.
 4 [emphasis added] Matthew Crawford

 The above quote may seem a bit out of place, since Crawford is writing about craftsmanship rather than research or teaching.
 However, there is a parallel: in the natural sciences we are able to fail in our inquiries, to be objectively wrong because we have an absolute physical reality to deal with in our experimentation.
 Nature is a wonderful teacher in part because she is an uncompromising one – disinterested in how hard we’ve tried, rewarding only our proximity to physical truth.
-I try to teach my students in lab to embrace the freedom this creates the freedom to fail.
+I try to teach my students in lab to embrace this freedom: the freedom to fail.
 Frequently facing such binary realities (it works or does not, is “good” or not) helps students normalize failure as one step in an on-going process, rather than a devastating final outcome.

 De-stigmatizing failure is absolutely critical, because without failure, we do not learn.
 What I wish for my students is that they fail in a supportive environment where they can learn from their mistakes and grow – thereby succeeding in the long run.
-In my classes, I communicate my firmly-held belief that every student can succeed, but that it is essential for each student to practice the materials and even fail during that practice in order to learn before the major testing of exams or post-college life.
+In my classes, I try to communicate my firmly-held belief that every student can succeed, but that it is essential for each student to practice the materials and even fail during that practice in order to learn before the major testing of exams or post-college life.
 I tell them, bluntly and honestly, about my own failures.
 For example, I show students my lab notebook. (“I have done 10 PCRs for this gene, and none worked, but see, the 11th did – that was a relief!”)
 When teaching computer programming, I make sure to acknowledge how normal it is to feel frustrated when code does not work – but I remind students that computers, like nature, are simply uncompromising teachers.
 These gestures not only let students know that I have been there, but combined with my very identity as a professor they become a testament to the fact that initial failure is no excuse for giving up – or even a very good predictor of eventual outcomes.
 Finally, when the inevitable mistakes occur, I help students learn from them by focusing on why they did not understand a concept, or succeed at a given problem, during office hours or informal meetings.
 I see this focus on metacognition – why were you thinking the way you were thinking? – as one way I can support students’ intellectual growth.

 - Dweck, C.S.
 (2007) Mindset: The New Psychology of Success.
 Ballantine Books: NY, NY.